itzjyio/odin-recipes/README.md

 # odin-recipes
-A few desert recipes

-Brownie Pie Recipe
-Sugar Cookie Recipe
-Caramel Cake Recipe
+This will be my first Odin project.
+It'll be creating a website with working link for a few desert recipes with thier own webpage.